vercel/next.js/docs/api-routes/edge-api-routes.md

 - Run _after_ the cache
 - Can cache responses
 - Have zero cold starts

-They enable you to move your server-side logic to the Edge, **geographically closer** to your sites visitors origin.

 ## How to create an Edge API Route